Wildlife & Animals – Mahale Mountains NP

 Best Time for Wildlife Viewing

-The Dry season from May to October, is the best time for trekking chimpanzees.
-At this time, the chimps tend to stay close to the lakeshore and are easier to find.
-The park stays open throughout the year but, in heavy rain, the trails might be difficult to walk.
+The best time for chimpanzee trekking is during the Dry season (May to October).
+Odds of a good sighting are highest from August onward, when the chimps tend to stay close to the lakeshore accommodations.
+The park stays open throughout the year, but in heavy rain the trails might be difficult to walk and chimps are often on the more distant higher slopes.

 Wildlife Rating